Kanaries/Rath/packages/vega-scenegraph/README.md

 # vega-scenegraph

+> This is a patch version of vega-scenegraph.
+It is caused by https://github.com/vega/vega/pull/3547, after the PR is merged and new version of vega is published.
+This patch version can be removed.

 [Vega](https://github.com/vega/vega) scenegraph and renderers.

 Renderers and event handlers for Vega's mark-based scenegraph.
 This package supports both pixel-based (canvas) and vector graphics (SVG) output.
 Renderers can either (re-)draw a complete scene or perform incremental re-rendering for a set of provided "dirty" items.
 A fast SVG string renderer is also provided to generate static SVG for export.